Skip to content

 ProfileStart withAdd later

-Solo developer with ChatGPTCodex CLIClaude Code for long plans or Gemini CLI for a second opinion.
+Solo developer with ChatGPTCodex CLIClaude Code for long plans or agy for a second opinion.

-Solo developer with a Google accountGemini CLICodex or Claude when you want stronger review or agent workflows.
+Solo developer with a Google accountAntigravity CLI (agy)Codex or Claude when you want stronger review or agent workflows.

 Team already using ClaudeClaude CodeCodex as a local reviewer on critical diffs.

-Team using OpenAI/ChatGPT BusinessCodex CLIClaude Code or Gemini CLI for alternative reviews.
+Team using OpenAI/ChatGPT BusinessCodex CLIClaude Code or agy for alternative reviews.

-Google Cloud teamGemini CLICodex or Claude for independent code review.
+Google Cloud teamGemini CLI (paid API/Vertex AI)Codex or Claude for independent code review.

 Comments